e-clearing-net/OCHP/OCHP.md

  RfidMifareDes    |  Personal RFID token with roaming relation.
 (Mifare Desfire) RfidCalypso      |  Personal RFID token with roaming relation.
 (Calypso) Iec15118         |  In-car access token as specified in IEC-15118.
+ OchpDirectAuth   |  The EVSE can be accessed through a OCHP-direct capable provider app.
+ OperatorAuth     |  The EVSE can be accessed through a direct online payment to the operator.

 ### ChargePointStatusType *enum*